AequilibraE/qaequilibrae/docs/source/menus_in_detail/pathscomputation.rst

 In the *Traffic Classes* tab you will create the traffic classes used in the project.
 First, select one of the available matrices (in \*.AEM format), and the matrix core that will be used for computation.
 For the Sioux Falls example, we don't want to block flow through centroids, but this is only necessary because regular nodes of the network are centroids.
-When you finish, just press the *Add Traffic class to assignment*.
+When you finish, just press the *Add Traffic class to assignment* button.

 .. image:: ../images/traffic_open_matrix.png
     :width: 877